garrett-vorce/GenerAtor/README.md

 4).
 Minimum Balances

 - All accounts must have a minimum balance of 0.1 ALGO
-- Main account must have an account balanace of >= 0.2 ALGO
+- Main account must have an account balance of >= 0.2 ALGO

 ## Debug